-Many real estate licensees erroneously believe they must use forms published by a trade union, such as the California Association of Realtors (CAR).
-But remember, the Bureau of Real Estate (BRE) warns licensees to fulfill your fiduciary duty to your sellers by presenting all offers received, regardless of the form used to write up the offer.
+Many real estate licensees erroneously believe they are required to use forms published by a trade union, such as the California Association of Realtors (CAR®).
+But remember, the Department of Real Estate (DRE) consistently warns licensees to fulfill their fiduciary duty to their sellers by presenting all offers received, regardless of the form used to write up the offer.

 Related article:

-It is a reportable offense for a seller’s agent to fail to submit all offers, a tactic buyer’s agents have learned to use.
-As succinctly stated in the real estate digest, Miller and Starr Third Edition, “The [seller’s] broker must disclose to his principal-seller all offers that have been made by any person, whether the offer is only oral or in writing, and even though the seller has accepted another offer.”
-[Miller and Starr §3:27]
+It is a reportable offense for a seller’s agent to fail to submit all offers to the sellers they are duty bound to represent, a tactic which frustrates the ability of buyer’s agents to perform.
+As succinctly stated in the real estate digest, Miller and Starr Fourth Edition, “The [seller’s] broker must disclose to his principal-seller all offers that have been made by any person, whether the offer is only oral or in writing, and even though the principal has accepted another offer [Miller and Starr §3:40]

-Also, since the buyer is making the offer to the seller, first tuesday’s purchase agreement is designed with the buyer in mind.
+Also, since the buyer is making the offer to the seller, RPI’s purchase agreement is designed with the buyer in mind.
 Thus, the form does not automatically favor the seller in every provision as do the seller-biased “standard” forms.
+[See RPI e-book Real Estate Principles Chapter 27]

-Provisions deliberately excluded from the first tuesday forms as risk mitigation policy include:
+Provisions deliberately excluded from the RPI forms as risk mitigation policy include:

 - the attorney fee provision, which promotes litigation and inhibits resolution;